-I’ve mentioned before that I absolutely hate the feel of most sunblocks.
-Since they’re such an essential part of our daily skincare, it’s usually a very uncomfortable exercise in necessity for me.
-If you’re in the same boat regarding being extremely picky in the feel of your sunscreens, you will love this stuff.
+You will love this stuff if you’re in the same boat regarding being highly picky in the feel of your sunscreens.
 Well, even if you’re not, you still might love it.
 It’s pretty damn awesome.

 In the US, it’s available for roughly $11 and comes in a 2.37 fl. oz / 70 ml bottle.

-The Missha brand
+The Missha Brand

 Missha appears to be involved in sustainability efforts, such as a recycling program for environmental protection and “assist neglected and estranged neighbors.”

-Missha All Around Safe Block Waterproof Sun Milk claims
+Missha All Around Safe Block Waterproof Sun Milk Claims

 Who is this sunscreen for?